Medically reviewed by Drugs.com. Last updated on Sep 24, 2021.

 To diagnose your condition, your doctor will review your medical history and symptoms and conduct a physical examination.

-Your doctor will also order imaging tests to determine the cause of your condition and diagnose your condition.
+Your doctor will also order imaging tests to diagnose your condition and determine its cause.
 Tests may include:

 Treatment for Chiari malformation depends on the severity and the characteristics of your condition.